ndom91/briefkasten-screenshot/README.md

 ## 🚀 Getting Started

-To run this yourself, you'll only need somewhere to host a Next.js application, like Vercel, Netlify, or a server of your own.
+To run this yourself, you'll only need somewhere to host a Fastify API - like Vercel, Netlify, or a server of your own.

 1. Clone the repository